The Method Makers

 An Insightful Conversation With Our Brother, Akira April 19 2018

-A ago we had this creative epiphany of how we could redevelop TMM’s platform.
+A few months ago we had this creative epiphany of how we could redevelop TMM’s platform.

 We’re still in the very early stages of development, but our goal is to create a site for folks to learn about amazing creators that haven’t been heavily published by mainstream or hypestream media.

 The idea is to repurpose our current site to build this vision of highlighting the purveyors of low-brow culture, or what I’ve began to define as the sub-hype.